-One reason students choose MCU is the distance education model that is geared to the non-traditional student who does not wish to leave her community for her education.
-The flexibility of our program(s) and the online learning platform creates challenges in meeting retention and completion rates that may not exist, to the same degree, in a brick and mortar or hybrid program.
+One reason students choose MCU is the distance education model that is geared to the non-traditional student who does not wish to leave their community for midwifery education.
+The flexibility of our program(s) and the distance education platform has many advantages; however, there are known challenges to retention and completion rates that may not exist, to the same degree, in a brick and mortar or hybrid program.
 MCU follows best practices in higher education around retention and completion.

-Some of the challenges we have identified and strategies we have implemented to improve retention and completion rates are:
+Below is a list of some of the challenges we have identified and the strategies we have implemented to improve retention and completion rates.

 - Challenge: Cost of education can be prohibitive

-Solution: MCU’s continued approval to administer federal financial aid and military veteran benefits provides pathways for midwifery education to populations that were previously unable to pay for school out of pocket.
+Solution: MCU’s continued approval to administer federal financial aid and military veteran benefits provide pathways for midwifery education to students who were previously unable to pay for the cost of education out of pocket.
 MCU has been administering Title IV funds since January 2013 and VA funds since 2011.
 Retention rates have improved dramatically since this barrier has been removed.

-Solution: In 2015 all students were grouped into “houses” of 30-35 students with a “house mother” who provides continuity of care within a small community.
+Solution: In 2015 all students were grouped into “houses” of 30-35 students with a “house mentor” who provides continuity-of-care within a small community.
 This group interaction leads to a more cohesive peer support network.
-The house mother is available to guide the student through individual stress points while monitoring student academic and clinical progress.
+The house mentor is available to guide the student through individual stress points while monitoring student academic and clinical progress.

 - Challenge: Online learners are challenged to maintain consistent study habits and engage on a steady basis to assure graduation occurs within the programs’ stated time frames.

 Because of the autonomous nature of midwifery, Midwives College of Utah does not guarantee employment upon completion of the program.
 MCU works with students while in the program to identify their midwifery goals by examining the future practice a student desires and creating a business plan to ensure sustainable business practices.
 Due to MCU’s excellent reputation, we often receive job postings from midwifery practices seeking an MCU graduate.
-These opportunities are posted on MCU’s social media and in the newsletter “MCU in Review” which is published each semester and sent to all MCU alumni.
+These opportunities are posted on MCU’s social media and in the “MCU in Review” newsletter.